ttb3ar/passgen/README.md

 Japanese and English languge support with transition effects and indicator
 Saving of last used theme/ languge
 Responsive UI that reacts to mouse hovers
-Show/hide password toggle for security against shoulder surfing
+Show/hide password toggle for added security against shoulder surfing
 Customizable parameters for passwords such as:
  -Minimum length
  -Maximum length